 Personal Financial Literacy & Money Management

 What is Personal Financial Literacy?
-The ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial well-being.
+Possessing the knowledge and skills to make responsible decisions and manage financial matters efficiently for a lifetime of well-being.

 Creating and maintaining a spending plan is one of the most basic aspects of staying on top of your finances.
 Without following a budget, it’s difficult to hold yourself accountable on where your money is coming from or going toward.